JOJ0/synadm/README.md

 main *group* **synadm** -> *subgroups* **user** and **room** -> each of those *subgroups* contains a *command* named **list**

+#### Further implementation examples

+Without much talk, have a look at this commit: https://github.com/JOJ0/synadm/commit/4978794751aaad23369988da66ccc8e87bc638c4#diff-a676a1667b53bcb8aad4097acb601e227a6b60a6168625e364d250ed47bf7619

+It implements command `synadm room details <room_id>`.
+Pretty straight forward, right?
+Help me out and code such a little feature!
+Thanks! :-)

+And another one, this time using a POST based API endpoint.
+It implements command `synadm user password <user_id>`: https://github.com/JOJ0/synadm/commit/274f6bf50ceaa175313aab25da4699ea745ee2ea#diff-a676a1667b53bcb8aad4097acb601e227a6b60a6168625e364d250ed47bf7619

-#### Get in contact / feedback / support
+#### Get in touch / feedback / support

-If you have anything on your mind and think a github issue or pull-request is not the right form, just join the public Matrix room #synadm:peek-a-boo.at to talk about it.
+If you have anything on your mind and think a github issue or pull-request is not the right way, just join public matrix room #synadm:peek-a-boo.at and let's talk about it.
+I am also hanging around on #matrix-dev:matrix.org and #synapse:mastrix.org regularily.
+Catch me there!
+My matrix ID is jojo:peek-a-boo.at

 ## Implementation status